- Collection Themes

 Get access to thousands of lesson plansJoin us

-Schools are often the most important places in a community for educators and students to receive support when a crisis occurs; our schools provide a familiar environment where the needs of students and faculty can be met in one place.
+Schools are often the most important places in a community for educators, students and parents to receive support when a crisis occurs; our schools provide a familiar environment where the needs of students, their families and faculty can be met in one place.

 We believe it is best left to the discretion of teachers and parents when it comes to speaking to students about the news.
-For those who choose to do so, we recommend this article from PBS NewsHour about the tragedy in New York; this broadcast report for news on the mass shooting in Texas; and this news report on the school children injured in the Northern California shooting so teachers can stay updated on the continuing coverage.
+For those who choose to do so, we recommend these articles from PBS NewsHour about the tragedy in Broward County, Florida and in New York City; this broadcast report for news on the mass shooting in Texas; and this news report on the school children injured in the Northern California shooting so teachers can stay updated on the continuing coverage.
 Visit this collection, and see our Today's News Tomorrow's Lesson for news resources designed for students on recent tragedies.